AIBE 20 Bharatiya Nagarik Suraksha Sanhita (BNSS) Law: Syllabus, Topics, Preparation Tips

 Bharatiya Nagarik Suraksha Sanhita for AIBE Exam

-The All India Bar Examination (AIBE) assesses a candidate's proficiency in various areas of law, serving as a prerequisite for legal practice in India.
-In 2023, significant legislative reforms were introduced, leading to the replacement of several colonial-era laws with new enactments.
-Notably, the Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023 was enacted, superseding the Code of Criminal Procedure (CrPC), 1973.
-Consequently, the AIBE syllabus has been updated to reflect these changes.
-AIBE 20 Exam 2025 is expected to be held in December.
-However, the Bar Council of India has not announced any AIBE Exam Date yet.
-AIBE 20 Syllabus will be released along with the AIBE 20 Notification 2025.
+The All India Bar Examination (AIBE) assesses a candidate's ability to understand the Law.
+In 2023, many legislative reforms were introduced, leading to the replacement of several colonial-era laws with new enactments.
+The Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023 was enacted, replacing the Code of Criminal Procedure (CrPC), 1973.
+The AIBE syllabus has been updated to reflect these changes.
+AIBE 20 Syllabus was released along with the AIBE 20 Notification 2025.

 Explore colleges based on AIBE